cs-eliseev/docker-for-laravel/README.md

 ### Use UnitTest

+PHPUnit is used for unit testing.
+Unit tests ensure that class and methods does exactly what it is meant to do.

+General PHPUnit documentation can be found at https://phpunit.de/documentation.html.

-1. Add unit test Laravel db connect to Docker
+1. Add unit test Laravel application, db connection to Docker container

    Create a new PHPUnit Test class ```DbConnectivityTest``` in folder ```src/tests/Feature```